SamuelSwartzberg/2020-TU-BO-WWW-Website/posts/joseigo.md

-title::Women's Language in Japanese: Forms, Ideology, and Change date::23.03.2020 abstract::How did the norm of 'women's language' in Japanese develop into it's current form, and how does this norm contribute to the subordination of women while sustaining itself?
+title|Women's Language in Japanese: Forms, Ideology, and Change date|23.03.2020 abstract|How did the norm of 'women's language' in Japanese develop into it's current form, and how does this norm contribute to the subordination of women while sustaining itself?

 ## Discourse on Language and Gender